laminas/laminas-stratigility/doc/book/api.md

 can be a `Next` instance, as it also implements that interface.

-Internally, for both `__invoke()` and `process()`, `MiddlewarePipe` creates an instance of `Zend\Stratigility\Next`, feeding it its queue, executes it, and returns its response.
+Internally, for both `__invoke()` and `process()`, `MiddlewarePipe` creates an instance of `Laminas\Stratigility\Next`, feeding it its queue, executes it, and returns its response.

 ### Response prototype